gelliravi/django-starter-box/README.md

 ------
 * Easily add AJAX functionalities to your Django app.
 * Seamless validation of AJAX params using Django forms.
-* Designed to be lightweight: no JavaScript requirements.
+* Designed to be lightweight.
 * Inspired by Dajaxice but this is ultra-lightweight and has built-in form validation.